 The Danish Dairy Research Foundation usually convenes an 'Expression of interest' once a year.
-The next deadline is expected to be in November-December 2022.
+The next deadline is on Thursday, 30 November 2023.

-Usually, deadline for submission of expression of interests are by late November.
-The call is announced in the news section and can be forwarded via email as well.
-Contact the secretariat if you are interested in receiving the call by email when it is announced.
+Usually, the deadline for submission of expression of interests is in late November/start December.
+The call is announced on the website and via email to all interested parties.
+Please contact the secretariat if you are interested in receiving the call by email when it is announced.

 The board of directors reviews the received expression of interests, and the applicants usually receive the response from the board 2-3 months after the applications deadline has expired.

-The next deadline is expected to be November-December 2022.
-Click here for the latest call: ENGLISH description of application procedures, focus areas as well as the application form in ENGLISH part 1 , ENGLISH part 2.
+The next deadline is on Thursday, 30 November 2023.
+Click here for the latest call: ENGLISH description of application procedures, focus areas as well as the application forms - ENGLISH part 1, ENGLISH part 2, and ENGLISH PART 3.

 The DDRF has prepared a project guide, which provides answers on how to best run a DDRF-project.
 The most recent guide can be found below: